 Shown above is: roasted chicken and spinach pesto bow ties, cubed sweet potatoes and steamed cauli.
 Snacks are apples and sunflower butter sammies, Mary’s Seed Crackers and sliced cheddar.

 I try to choose organic whenever possible to avoid chemicals, pesticides, GMOs, antibiotics, hormones and all of that junk BUT I realize that is not economical for everyone.
-Check out EWG’s Dirty Dozen and Clean Fifteen list.
+Check out this list of the Clean 15 and Dirty Dozen lists.
 The Dirty Dozen list is a list of the top 12 most heavily treated fruits and vegetables and ones that are recommended to buy organic.
-The Clean Fifteen is a list of fruits and veggies that have tested with the lowest amount of pesticide residue and are the safest options to buy nonorganic.
+The Clean Fifteen is a list of fruits and veggies that have tested with the lowest amount of pesticide residue and are the safest options to buy non-organic.
 These lists are updated annually.

 Another great trick is adding purred veggies into everyday meals like meatballs, pancakes, and mac and cheeses.